oracle/rwloadsim/docs/OLTP.md

 ```
 oltprun -r 595 -g -n 15 yet another test
 ```
-will run a test that lasts just under 10 minutes, shows running graphic, uses 15 processes, and generates html and graphics files that include the text "yet another test" in addition to the text of your rwl\_title parameter.
+will run a test that lasts just under 10 minutes, shows running graphics, uses 15 processes, and generates html and graphics files that include the text "yet another test" in addition to the text of your rwl\_title parameter.